mnstayrook/tictactoe-exercise/README.md

 - A 'replay' button when someone wins.
 - Update the color of the entire platform to make it more appealing.
 - Make it so that it reads "Player 1" and "Player 2" instead of "Player X" and "Player O".
+- Implement a 'win streak' between players in a given moment.

 License: MIT License